 In 2011, Judge Brown received the Excellence in Education award from the National Conference of Bankruptcy Judges, and in 2012, he received the Judicial Excellence Award from the American Bankruptcy Institute and Thomson Reuters Publishing Company.
 Before retiring from the bench, Judge Brown had been designated to sit also in the Middle District of Tennessee, Southern District of Florida, Eastern District of Michigan and Western District of Kentucky.
 He served a four-year term on the Bankruptcy Appellate Panel for the Sixth Circuit from 1999 through 2002.

 He is a member of the American Bankruptcy Institute (“ABI”), having served on its Board and Executive Committee, and is a Fellow in the American College of Bankruptcy.
-Currently, he serves as co-director of the ABI’s Commission to Study Reform of the Consumer Bankruptcy Laws.
-That Commission’s study is underway, with a final report expected in 2018.
+He served as co-director of the ABI’s Commission to Study Reform of the Consumer Bankruptcy Laws, which issued its final report in 2018.

 LAWRENCE R. AHERN, III practiced bankruptcy and commercial law after his 1972 graduation from Vanderbilt University Law School and admission to the Tennessee bar, until 2013, when he limited his practice to consulting engagements by legal and financial professionals on legal issues involving bankruptcy, commercial and real estate law, expert testimony, mediation and other ADR, teaching and speaking.
 He was trained and certified in 2012 as a Rule 31 Mediator in Tennessee and has trained mediators for both the Tennessee Bar Association and the American Bankruptcy Institute (ABI).
 He is certified as a Business Bankruptcy Specialist by the American Board of Certification (ABC).
 Mr. Ahern has served as an Adjunct Professor of Law at Vanderbilt since 1998 (Secured Transactions) and in St. John’s University Law School’s Bankruptcy LL.M. program since 2014 (Bankruptcy Procedure) and was Visiting Professor at Cumberland School of Law in 2002 (Secured Transactions and Banking Regulation).
 He is a Fellow of both the American College of Bankruptcy and the American College of Mortgage Attorneys.
 He chaired both the ABC and the Tennessee Commission on CLE & Specialization and continues to serve the ABC as Director Emeritus.
 He also serves on the Advisory Board of the St. John’s Bankruptcy LL.M. program.
 He has been listed in The Best Lawyers in America since 1989, in the categories of business reorganization, creditors’ rights and bankruptcy litigation, and has been honored by various publications based on peer ratings as “best of the bar,” and similar honors.
 Mr. Ahern is currently a Director of the Association of Insolvency & Restructuring Advisors and his other professional affiliations include the ABI (former Director) and the Mid-South Commercial Law Institute (former Director and President).
 He is author and co-author of numerous books and articles on bankruptcy and commercial law and related fields and is a frequent speaker.